ronihogri/Calcium-signal-preprocessing-and-analysis-with-Spike2/README.md

 ## How it works
 The program cleans the calcium data, visualizes it, and extracts features of the detected calcium signals.
 It creates two output files: a txt file holding the clean data values for all cells, and a csv file containing a summary of the results obtained.
-To facilitate code review, I also enclose a PDF version of the program file: ‘Automated_calcium_analysis.s2s.pdf’.
-For detailed information on the Spike2 scripting language, please see this manual.
+To facilitate code readability for people who don't have Spike2 installed, I also enclose a PDF version of the program file: ‘Automated_calcium_analysis.s2s.pdf’.
+For detailed information on the Spike2 scripting language, please see this [manual](https://ced.co.uk/img/Spike9.pdf).
 The main steps of the program are described and shown below.
 For additional details, please comments within the program file.

 ## Steps: